Nicole Car

 Nicole Car (born 1985) is an Australian operatic soprano.
 She has performed leading roles at the Metropolitan Opera, Royal Opera House, Vienna State Opera, Bavarian State Opera, Deutsche Oper Berlin, Semperoper Dresden, Opéra national de Paris, The Dallas Opera, and Opera Australia.
-Car is particularly associated with the roles of Tatyana in Eugene Onegin, Mimì in La bohème, Marguerite in Faust, Fiordiligi in Così fan tutte, Donna Elvira in Don Giovanni and Micaëla in Carmen, and has also given noted performances as Marguerite de Valois in Don Carlos, and the title roles in Luisa Miller and Thaïs.
+Car is particularly associated with the roles of Tatyana in Eugene Onegin, Mimì in La bohème, Marguerite in Faust, Fiordiligi in Così fan tutte, Donna Elvira in Don Giovanni and Micaëla in Carmen, and has also given noted performances as Elisabetta in Don Carlo, and the title roles in Luisa Miller and Thaïs.

 Early life and education

 Car attended Strathmore Secondary School, where she performed in school musicals.
 In Year 12 she sang at the Victorian Schools' Spectacular, singing jazz songs from the 1930s and 40s.

 At age 17, Car saw her first opera, Tosca, in her final year of high school in Melbourne.
 She then completed a Bachelor of Music at the Victorian College of the Arts, rather than the legal degree her parents had hoped for.